Lvzbel/Assembly_GroundUp/README.md

 I also included a simple bash script that compiles the file with the --gstabs option for debugging

-the compile.sh takes two arguments the file name with no extension, and the folder location
+compile.sh takes two arguments the file name with no extension, and the folder location

->./compile.sh filename locatio/
+>./compile.sh filename location/

 Example for chapter 4